 Chiropractors may order diagnostic tests such as X-rays, MRIs, or CT scans to help diagnose and plan the treatment for certain conditions.

-Original Medicare only covers chiropractic services under specific circumstances.
-Original Medicare will cover spinal manipulation when it’s deemed necessary by your healthcare provider to treat vertebral subluxation (minor displacement of vertebral bones).
+Original Medicare only covers chiropractic visits under specific circumstances.
+Medicare Part B will cover spinal manipulation when it’s deemed necessary by your healthcare provider to treat vertebral subluxation (minor displacement of vertebral bones).
 Acupuncture is also sometimes covered when it’s used to treat chronic low back pain.

 Other services your chiropractor provides, like diagnostic x-rays and massage therapy, are not covered by Original Medicare.

-Some Medicare Advantage plans provide extra coverage for chiropractic care.
-If chiropractic care is important to you, you should review the details of each plan because coverage and costs vary.
+Also called Medicare Part C, some Medicare Advantage plans provide extra coverage for chiropractic care.
+If chiropractic treatment is important to you, you should review the details of each plan because coverage and costs vary.
 Some plans will only cover medically necessary adjustments, while others cover routine chiropractic care.
 Copays for medically necessary adjustments typically range from $5-20 per visit.

 If you are currently enrolled in a Medicare Advantage plan, you may already have some coverage for chiropractic care.
 If you’re currently receiving or wish to receive chiropractic care and are unsure if your plan provides coverage, we’re here to help!